reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 import App from './App';
 ```

+Lines 1-5 brings all the necessary pieces together:

+* React
-Lines 1-5 brings all the necessary pieces together: React, React's library to talk to web browsers (React DOM), the styles for our components, and finally the component we created in `App.js`.
+* React's library to talk to web browsers (React DOM)
+* the styles for our components
+* the component you created in `App.js`.

 The remainder of the file brings all the pieces together and injects the final product into `index.html` in the `public` folder.

 ### Building the board {/*building-the-board*/}

-Currently our board is only a single square, but we need nine!
-If we just try and copy paste our square to make two squares like this:
+Currently the board is only a single square, but you need nine!
+If you just try and copy paste our square to make two squares like this:

 ```jsx {2}
 export default function Square() {